 Bain Case Interview

 The most unique component of the Bain case interview process is the so-called “pressure test.”
-This subjects interviewers to pressure in the form of time deficits, strategic criticism, and other headwinds in order to test the ability to maintain integrity and stability in the face of adversity.
+The interviewer introduces time deficits, strategic criticism, and other headwinds to test the interviewee’s ability to maintain focus and clarity in the face of adversity.

-The other factor that makes the Bain case interview slightly different from the other MBB firms is Bain’s client portfolio.
+The other factor that differentiates the Bain case interview from other MBB firms is Bain’s client portfolio.
 Bain works in virtually every industry and region, but they work with private equity funds and other principal investors more than other MBB firms do.

 Boutique Consulting Firms